Title

 The Philippine SEC issues guidelines on outsourcing arrangements for broker dealers, allowing back office functions to be outsourced but prohibiting the outsourcing of material activities without specific permissions, while emphasizing the need for due diligence, compliance with securities laws, and protection of confidential information.

-The outsourcing broker dealer, its management, and officers retain full legal liability and accountability to the Commission and relevant self-regulatory organizations for the outsourced functions as if the activities were performed by the broker dealer itself.
+The outsourcing broker dealer, its management and officers retain full legal liability and accountability to the Commission and the relevant self-regulatory organization, as if the outsourced activity were performed by the broker dealer itself (Section 5).

 Analyze Cases Smarter, Faster